• Skip to main content

-The 6 Most Common LLY Duramax Engine Problems
+The 6 Most Common Duramax LLY Engine Problems

 The new upgrades to the LLY removed some of the common LB7 problems such as fuel injector and fuel pump failure.
 However, there are a number of new issues that have arisen due to the changes, and a number of shared problems with the LB7.
 Additionally, 2006 LLY models are very comparable to the LBZ engine, creating a number of overlapping common problems there as well.